ActianCorp/KafkaSparkVector/README.md

-4 - Create a table to store Kafka messages into your Actian-Vector[H] database
+4 - Create a table to store Kafka messages into your Actian Vector/VectorH database

 	$ sql test
 		create table kafka ( a varchar32 )\g